 In mind, a dominant Pitta dosha correlates with anger, irritability, quickness to judgment, intolerance, criticism, impatience, envy, and perfectionist tendencies.

 Additionally, it may be hard for Pittas to recognize that they have an overactive Pitta, as it may be hard for their ego to handle the imperfection.

 On the other hand, someone with an underactive Pitta lacks warmth and luster in the body, no desire to finish a task, a dull outlook on life, disinterest in work, and a weak digestive system.

 Cooling Down the Pitta Fire

-To balance a the strong Pitta dosha, we recommend cooling yourself down by SLOWING down.
+To balance the strong Pitta dosha, we recommend cooling yourself down by SLOWING down.
 Try to exert only 75 percent of your energy in the next (non-heated!) yoga class, scheduling in downtime to relax, meditate, read a book, and let someone else take control every once in a while.

 Go for long strolls in the moonlight, pick fresh flowers for your office, and spend time in nature.
 Before bed and in the morning, massage coconut oil on your body.

-Eat lots of cooling, astringent foods, like raw foods, beans, coriander, cilantro, fennel and cardamom.
+Eat lots of cooling, astringent foods, like raw foods, beans, coriander, cilantro, fennel, and cardamom.
 Any foods that are cooling in temperature and energy will help.

 Overall, the Pitta dosha stirs up to create that drive and fiery passion.
 We all need to get things done.
 However, it is essential for Pittas and non-Pittas) to take a step back, a deep breath, relish in the present moment and reflect on all of their hard work.
 It is easy to get caught up in competition, but remember to stay mindful, grateful, and have some fun!